 Aside from themes and basic WordPress features, there is a myriad of WordPress plugins available to enhance SEO performance.
-They enhance key features of the WordPress SEO algorithm, can help manage robots.txt files, create XML sitemaps, and much more.
+They enhance key features of the SEO algorithm, can help manage robots.txt files, generate sitemaps, and much more.

 Every day, thousands of eCommerce businesses choose WordPress to power their eCommerce websites.
 While WordPress is free, we’d recommend opting for the eCommerce plan, billed at $45 per month, as it has the functionality to fully support eCommerce stores.

 You can set up a website by following these eight steps: